 The Company received the permit in October 2019 for an initial 3-year term, with an option to renew for two additional 2-year term.
-The Company is required to incur minimum exploration expenditures of \$123,000, \$321,000, and \$357,000 during the first, second, and third years respectively.

 On April 9, 2020, the Company signed a four-year option agreement with Indigo Exploration Inc ("Indigo"), whereby Indigo can acquire up to 100% interest in the Djimbala Permit by the issuance of Indigo's shares and completion of work program.
-As of June 30, 2022, Indigo has terminated the option agreement.
-As a result, the Company decided not to renew the permit of the Djimbala project.
+August 17, 2022, Indigo terminated the option agreement.
+As a result, the Company decided not to renew the permit of the Djimbala project during the year ended December 31, 2022.